Baked Onion Rings

 - 1½ cups of Italian seasoned panko crumbs

-Pour the flour into a bowl and season it with a bit of sea salt and freshly cracked pepper, to taste, then mix well.
+Make a dredging station by pouring the flour into a shallow bowl and seasoning it with garlic powder, sea salt, freshly cracked black pepper, and crushed red pepper flakes to taste, then mix well.

 Dredge the onions first in the flour, then in the egg mixture, and finally in the panko crumbs until fully coated.